All Products

 RESET SLAVE ALL;

-RESET SLAVE ALL for channel 'TEST';
+RESET SLAVE ALL FOR CHANNEL 'TEST';

 Note

-For more information, see RESET SLAVE ALL.
+For the full reference, see RESET SLAVE ALL.